AllenDowney/PhysicalModelingInMatlab/README.md

-# Modeling and Simulation in MATLAB
+# Physical Modeling in MATLAB

-*Modeling and Simulation in MATLAB* is an introduction to programming in MATLAB and simulation of physical systems by [Allen Downey](http://allendowney.com/wp/), revised and maintained by [Craig Scratchley](https://www.sfu.ca/engineering/faculty-and-staff/faculty/craig_scratchley.html)
+*Physical Modeling in MATLAB* is an introduction to programming in MATLAB and simulation of physical systems by [Allen Downey](http://allendowney.com/wp/), with contributions from [Craig Scratchley](https://www.sfu.ca/engineering/faculty-and-staff/faculty/craig_scratchley.html)

-The book's site is [here](http://greenteapress.com/wp/physical-modeling-in-matlab-2e/).

 ## Generating a PDF of the book